Americans Advance To Malolos, March 24-31, 1899

 “Sometimes we stopped to make sure a native was dead and not lying down to escape injury.
 Some of them would fall as though dead and, after we had passed, would climb a tree and shoot every soldier that passed that way.
 Even the wounded would rise up and shoot after we passed.
 This led to an order to take no prisoners, but to shoot all.”

 American author J.D.
-Givens’s caption: “Carrying tenderly those who have tried to slay us”.
+Givens’s: “Carrying tenderly those who have tried to slay us”.
 American soldiers load a wounded Filipino POW onto a train.
-[Photo was taken in 1899, somewhere in Central Luzon]

-American photographer’s caption: “Died in action.
+American photographer’s: “Died in action.
 These words are simple, but they speak volumes.
 They tell the sublimest act of one’s life; of his death for his country.
 The view of the battle field strewn with dead.
 The central figure is that of a hero as he died defending his country’s honor”.
-[Photo was taken in 1899, somewhere in Central Luzon]

-Original caption: “This is an army supply train en route to Malolos.
+There is an army supply train en route to Malolos.
 The wagons are hauled by a species of buffalo peculiar to the Philippines.
 It is a patient animal somewhat livelier than the American ox.
-It does the hard labor of the islands.”
-Photo was taken in late March 1899.
+It does the hard labor of the islands.